OpenMDAO/OpenMDAO/ROADMAP.md

 ----------------------------------------------
 # Model & Data Visualization

-Motivation: Provide tools that make it easier to quickly build and debug complex models with 100's of components organized into 10's of groups in 10's of hierarchy layers
+**Motivation:** Provide tools that make it easier to quickly build and debug complex models with 100's of components organized into 10's of groups in 10's of hierarchy layers.

-Overall Goal: Rely heavily on data stored in the CaseRecorder for all visualization.
+**Overall Goal:** Rely heavily on data stored by the CaseRecorder for all visualization.
-This makes the visualization more portable
-(i.e. a case database can be easily shared with others who could not necessarily run your model) and also makes it available after a model was run.
+This makes the visualization more portable, as a case database can be easily shared with others who could not necessarily run your model.
+It also makes visualization available after a model has been run.

 ## 1) Metamodel viewer

 ### Goal:
-    - Allow users to inspect their MetaModel to check its accuracy/smoothness/etc
+- Allow users to inspect their MetaModel to check its accuracy, smoothness, etc.
-    - Encourage greater use of OpenMDAO MetaModel components
+- Encourage greater use of OpenMDAO MetaModel components.

 ### Potential Challenges:
-    - Current implementation is based on Bokeh, and performance isn't as fast as we'd like yet
+- The current implementation is based on Bokeh, and performance isn't as fast as we'd like yet.
-    - Some functionality requires live prediction from MetaModel instance, so we require a server process running in background.
-      This means the functionality can't be built into the CaseRecorder
+- Some functionality requires live prediction from a MetaModel instance, so we require a server process running in background.
+This means the functionality can't be built into the CaseRecorder.

 ### Notes:
-    - initial capability was released in OpenMDAO V2.9.0
+- An initial capability was released in OpenMDAO V2.9.0.

-## 2) Improved n2 model viz tool
+## 2) Improved N<sup>2</sup> model visualization tool
 ### Goal:
-    - Make the tool more intuitive for new users
+- Make the tool more intuitive for new users.
-    - Make the tool more useful for navigating models with deep hierarchies and large number of components/variables
+- Make the tool more useful for navigating models with deep hierarchies and large number of components/variables.

 ### Potential Challenges:
-    - Current user interface is stretched to its limit, and can't integrate any expanded navigational features.
-We'll need a new concept for the UI
+- The current user interface is stretched to its limit, and can't integrate any expanded navigational features.
+We'll need a new concept for the UI.

 ### Notes:
-    - Two different proposals for new UI concept are outlines in POE-001 and POE-002
+- Two different proposals for a new UI are outlined in POEM-001 and POEM-002.

-## 3) OVIS application for quickly plotting data from CaseRecorder data bases
+## 3) OVIS application for quickly plotting data from CaseRecorder databases
 ### Goal:
-    - Make it simpler for users to inspect, navigate, and plot data from the case recorder
+- Make it simpler for users to inspect, navigate, and plot data from the case recorder.

 ### Potential Challenges:
-    - Going to be a separate stand-alone application.
-Will users be willing to download separate app?
+- OVIS is a stand-alone application.
+Will users be willing to download and install it?
-    - Separate application brings large development overhead for dev-team, which may not be sustainable long term
+- A separate application brings significant overhead for the development team, which may not be sustainable in the long term.

 ----------------------------------------------
 ----------------------------------------------
 ----------------------------------------------
 # New Differentiation Tools that Reduce User Effort

-Motivation: While analytic derivatives provide massive performance gains, they also require significant user effort to implement.
+**Motivation:** While analytic derivatives provide massive performance gains, they also require significant user effort to implement.
 This creates a high activation energy that prevents many users from taking advantage of the most powerful feature of OpenMDAO.

-Overall Goal: Lower the effort required to implement analytic partial derivatives for components, offering a spectrum of options that can potentially trade required user effort with computational efficiency.
+**Overall Goal:** Lower the effort required to implement analytic partial derivatives for components, offering a spectrum of options that can potentially trade required user effort with computational efficiency.

 ## 1) Coloring applied to approximated partial derivatives
 ### Goal:
-    - Usable for FD and CS approximations
+- Make coloring usable for FD and CS approximations.
-    - Offers much higher performance for components with very sparse partial derivative Jacobians (e.g. vectorized components with no interaction between vector elements)
+- Offer much higher performance for components with very sparse partial derivative Jacobians (e.g. vectorized components with no interaction between vector elements).
-    - When used with CS, effectively offers a fast-forward mode AD
+- When used with CS, this effectively offers a fast-forward mode AD.

 ### Potential Challenges:
-    - Computational cost of coloring may be excessive for models with a lot of of instances
+- The computational cost of coloring may be excessive for models with a lot of instances.
-    - Coloring algorithms are not perfect, and may result in an invalid Jacobian, so we need an effective way for users to check their colored partials.
+- Coloring algorithms are not perfect and may result in an invalid Jacobian, so we need an effective way for users to check their colored partials.
-      (the existing check_partials functionality can be leveraged, but may need some updates)
+  The existing `check_partials` functionality can be leveraged, but may need some updates.
 - In some cases, sparsity may not be high enough to offer meaningful performance gains.
-      How can a user check this?
+  We need to provide a means for the user to check this.

 ### Notes:
-    - Prototype implementation already available in experimental features
+- A prototype implementation is already available as an experimental feature.
-    - Partial coloring algorithm will also be useful for AD partials
+- The partial coloring algorithm will also be useful for AD partials.

 ## 2) Algorithmic differentiation for component partial derivatives

 ### Goal:
-- Forward and reverse mode AD that works for a wide variety of general use cases including many numpy functions
+- Provide forward and reverse mode AD that works for a wide variety of general use cases including with many numpy functions.
-- Relatively good performance compared to hand differentiation
+- AD should have relatively good performance compared to hand differentiation.

 ### Potential Challenges:
-- AD tools will struggle with current OpenMDAO syntax for `compute` and `apply_nonlinear` methods, so some kind of translation layer will be needed
+- AD tools will struggle with current OpenMDAO syntax for `compute` and `apply_nonlinear` methods, so some kind of translation layer will be needed.
-- Python AD libraries are not as well developed as other languages (e.g. C, Fortran, Julia)
+- Python AD libraries are not as well developed as those for other languages (e.g. C, Fortran, Julia).
-- Certain coding practices are not compatible with AD, and will need to be avoided (e.g. modification of instance attributes, functions with side-effects)
+- Certain coding practices are not compatible with AD, and will need to be avoided (e.g. modification of instance attributes, functions with side-effects).

 ----------------------------------------------